Why Every Home Cook Needs a Dutch Oven

 And this type of cookware goes way back: Lewis and Clark carried Dutch ovens on their journey across the American West in the early 1800s, and you can still buy reproductions of the three-legged ovens they used.
 Today’s Dutch ovens look a lot nicer, though; most are enameled cast iron and come in a variety of colors.
 But they’re just as multifunctional, and they’re a good choice for simple tasks and more complicated recipes like braising meat, baking bread, cooking soups and stews, and deep-frying chicken.

 Best Dutch Oven for Braising

 Braising, in which you cook meat or vegetables partly submerged in liquid in a covered pot, is a good way to turn a tough cut of meat into a tender, delicious meal.
 In our braising tests, we cook brisket in the Dutch oven for 3½ hours.
-All eight models perform well on this test.
+They all performed well on this test.
 “We didn’t see major differences,” says Cindy Fisher, who oversees our cookware tests.
-In addition to being great for braising, the Lodge below is one of the most affordable of the Dutch ovens we've tested—and it's among the easiest to clean—so it clinches this spot.
+In addition to being great for braising, the Lodge below is one of the most affordable of the Dutch ovens we’ve tested—and it’s among the easiest to clean—so it clinches this spot.

 Best Dutch Oven for Simmering Sauces

 Our simmering test, during which we assess how well a pot can hold tomato sauce at a low simmer, proves to be a challenge for some models.
 Our lowest-rated model, the Tramontina, earns a Poor rating on this test because it didn’t heat the sauce evenly.
 None of the pots ace this test, and only one model, the Anolon Vesta featured below, earns a rating of Very Good.
 However, it’s a bit tricky to clean, which hurt its Overall Score.